-9. Updating the License: Wizards or its designated Agents may publish updated versions of this License to you may use any authorized version of this License to copy. modify and distribute any Open Game Content originally distributed under any version of this License to copy.
+9. Updating the License: Wizards or its designated Agents may publish updated versions of this License to copy, modify and distribute any Open Game Content originally distributed under any version of this License.

 10. Copy of this License: You MUST include a copy of this License with every copy of the Open Game Content You distribute.